yagnadeepxo/challenge/full-stack-challenge/README.md

    - **POST /api/logger/** - Create a new log entry in the db.

 2. **Architecture:**
-   - Use the router-controller-service pattern, grouped by resource.
+Use the router-controller-service pattern, grouped by resource:

+   - Router: is where you define all of your endpoints
+   - Controller: is where your Request and Response live
+   - Service: is where you interact with the data, either through a db or through APIs

-   - Structure should look like this:
+   The structure should look like this:

      ```plaintext
      server
      ├── src